Iwakura Tomomi: Personal life

 Iwakura Tomomi's height was about 160cm.
 He used to like Japanese sake and drank around 90 ml, three times a day.
 However, because of his health condition and food restrictions, he could drink western wine only instead of Japanese sake.
 During his life after retirement, he did not exercise at all, and ate very little to the extent he was compared to a bird.
 Iwakura was very particular about what to eat, and was fond of eating fish, meat, and vegetables, rather than beef and chicken.
 He also liked the cuisine of Kyoto, and turtle cuisine was one of his favorites.

 Iwakura was a lifelong patron of Noh theater.
 In 1876, he organized the first tenran-no (a performance in the presence of the emperor) of the Meiji era at his private residence.
-Iwakura's daugher-in-law, Iwakura Chisako (1861 - 1922), was among the first female amateur practitioners of Noh as the artform gained popularity in Tokyo at the end of the century.
+Iwakura's daughter-in-law, Iwakura Chisako (1861 - 1922), was among the first female amateur practitioners of Noh as the artform gained popularity in Tokyo at the end of the century.

-He had a wife, named Mineko, but she died on October 24, 1874.
+He had a wife, named Mineko, but she died on 24 October 1874.
 After Mineko's death, he remarried Makiko Noguchi.
 He is an ancestor to actor Ken Uehara, singer Yūzō Kayama, and actress Emi Ikehata.